 D: On our inspection of the goods, you will be issued a refund using your original payment method including the cost of delivery (unless a special upgraded or timed service was requested).

-22. Should you have any concerns or suggestions regarding our products or services, please direct them in writing to our Leeds address above, and our shipping address at The Flash Centre, 68 Brunswick Centre, London, WC1N 1AE.
+22. Should you have any concerns or suggestions regarding our products or services, please direct them in writing to our London address at The Flash Centre, Unit 3A The High Cross Centre, Fountayne Road, London N15 4QN.
 You are of course also welcome to contact us by any other means.
-Our normal trading hours are Monday to Friday inclusive, 9.00am to 5.30pm.
+Our normal trading hours are Monday to Friday inclusive, 9.00 am to 5.30 pm.